Module information

 Clinical experiences

-Clinical experiences help you to develop insight into your practice and greater understanding of your specialty.
+Clinical experiences help you to develop insight into your practice and a greater understanding of your specialty's impact on patient care.
 Clinical experiences should be included in your training plan and you may be asked to help organise your experiences.
-While Clinical Experiences are not assessed, reflections and observations from your experiences can be used to support evidence for competencies to demonstrate your awareness and appreciation of your specialty and it’s impact on patient care.
-You may find it helpful to capture thoughts from your experiences in your reflective log.
+Reflections and observations from your experiences may help you to advance your practice and can be used to develop evidence to demonstrate your awareness and appreciation of your specialty.

 Activities